dmhuehol/EnvAn-Northeast-US-Winter-Storms/README.md

 soundplots: Generates a variety of figures (TvZ, TvP, RHvZ, RHvP, skew-T) based on soundings data for a specific time and date.
 Requires: dewrelh, skewtIGRA, rhumplot

+stationLookupIGRAv2: Retrieves the name of a sounding launch site given a station ID; allows for automation of figure title creation.

 surfacePlotter: Visualizes ASOS five-minute surface conditions data on two figures: one displaying temperature, pressure, dewpoint, humidity, wind, and wind character; the second is an abacus plot of precipitation type.
 Updated 26 June 2018 with aesthetic changes mostly for better colorblind safety.
 Requires external functions addaxis, tlabel, and windbarb. addaxis was originally written by Harry Lee, tlabel by Carlos Adrian Vargas Aguilera, and windbarb by Laura Tomkins. addaxis original link: https://www.mathworks.com/matlabcentral/fileexchange/9016-addaxis tlabel original link: https://www.mathworks.com/matlabcentral/fileexchange/19314-tlabel-m-v2-6-1--sep-2009-